smattymatty/django-spellbook-docs-site/hidden_content/services/spellbook-backup.md

 The standard solution is migrating to a managed database service (e.g., PostgreSQL, MySQL), which provides necessary persistence but comes at a significantly higher cost (typically $15-$20+/month minimum), often prohibitive for hobby projects, educational purposes, or very small applications with minimal database load.
 {~~}

-Developers, especially those using frameworks like Django Spellbook where SQLite might suffice for basic needs (like simple analytics tracking), need a cheaper way to achieve data persistence without the operational overhead and cost of a full managed database.

 ---

 ## 3. Solution: "Spellbook Backup" Service